Inflammation of the heart muscle (myocarditis): Info & doctors

 What is myocarditis and how is it caused?

-The development of heart muscle inflammation can have various causes.
-Sometimes it is triggered by certain viruses, fungi or bacteria, for example.
-Common pathogens are for example:
+The development of myocarditis can have various causes.
+Sometimes, for example, it is triggered by certain viruses, fungi or bacteria.
+Common pathogens include:

 • Bacteria: Staphylococci or streptococci.

-Also Autoimmune diseases can also lead to myocarditis.
-The immune system turns against its own body and attacks the structure of the heart muscle, among other things.
+Autoimmune diseases can also lead to myocarditis.
+In this case, the immune system turns against its own body and attacks the structure of the heart muscle, among other things.

-Carried-over infections are a major source of danger.
-Athletes in particular often do not properly cure a cold or flu.
-As a result of this carry-over, the heart muscle can then be damaged.
+Spread infections are a major source of danger.
+Athletes in particular often do not properly cure a cold or flu-like infection.
+As a result of this spread, the heart muscle can be damaged.

-The heart muscle inflammation often progresses without complications at first.
+Myocarditis often progresses initially without complications.
 Symptoms either do not occur or are not interpreted correctly by the person affected.

-In extreme cases, this can lead to severe discomfort or even be fatal.
-Not only the diagnosis is important for this disease, but also an individual form of treatment.
+In extreme cases, it can lead to severe symptoms or even be fatal.
+With this disease, it is not only the diagnosis that is important, but also an individual form of therapy.

 The symptoms of myocarditis

-The symptoms of heart muscle inflammation are quite varied.
+The symptoms of myocarditis vary considerably.
 A distinction is made between acute and chronic myocarditis.

-may occur.
-Water retention, so-called oedema, is also one of the symptoms.
-Then water accumulates in the tissue.
+can occur.
+Water retention, known as edema, is also one of the symptoms.
+Water then accumulates in the tissue.

 Chronic myocarditis causes other symptoms.
-Signs can be
+Signs may include

-.
-However, these symptoms also apply to other clinical pictures.
-Less dramatic illnesses, for example a mild infection, can also lead to aching limbs or general malaise.
+be.
+However, these symptoms also apply to other illnesses.
+Less dramatic illnesses, such as a mild infection, can also lead to aching limbs or general malaise.

 Herzmuskelentzündung